cyberconcepts/loops/README.txt

   True

-There is a special edit view class that can be used to configure a node in a way, that allows the creation of a target object on the fly.
+There is a special edit view class that can be used to configure a node in a way that allows the creation of a target object on the fly.
 (We here use the base class providing the method for this action; the real application uses a subclass that does all the other stuff for form handling.)
 When creating a new target object you may specify a uri that determines